Barbara Young Welke.

 Professor Welke received her B.A. in history and political science, with highest distinction, honors in history, from the University of Kansas in 1980; her J.D., cum laude, from the University of Michigan Law School in 1983; and her Ph.D., with departmental honors, from the University of Chicago in 1995.
 Prior to joining the University of Minnesota Department of History in 1998, she was an assistant professor of history at the University of Oregon from 1995–98.
 Before returning to graduate school, Professor Welke practiced law as an associate with Jenner & Block in Chicago.

-Professor Welke's broad interest in American history and commitment to undergraduate, graduate, and professional students is reflected in her teaching and advising in the History Department and at the Law School.
+Professor Welke's broad interest in American history and commitment to undergraduate, graduate, and professional students is reflected in her teaching and advising in the History Department, the Law School, and beyond.
 She teaches courses in 19th and 20th century U. S. history and more specialized courses U.S. legal and constitutional history at all levels.
-Welke is actively engaged in advising Ph.D. students whose work engages the role of law in American history, including topics on citizenship, sexuality, gender, race, labor, disability, and immigration.
-Ph.D. students she has advised have gone on to tenure-track appointments across the United States.
-In 2006, she was awarded the Horace T. Morse-University of Minnesota Alumni Association Award recognizing excellence in undergraduate teaching, advising, academic program development, and educational leadership.
-In June of 2007, 2009, and 2011, she chaired the Hurst Summer Institute in Legal History at the University of Wisconsin, and she will return to chair the 2015 Hurst Summer Institute.
-She was named a Scholar of the College in the College of Liberal Arts for 2011-2014.
-As of April 2013, she holds a Distinguished McKnight Professorship.
+Welke is actively engaged in advising Ph.D. students whose work engages the role of law in American history, including topics on citizenship, legal personhood, disability, class, gender, race, sexuality, immigration, labor, and social welfare.
+Ph.D. students she has advised have gone on to tenure-track and tenured appointments across the United States.
+In 2018 she received the Award for Outstanding Contributions to Graduate and Professional Education and in 2006 she received the Horace T. Morse-University of Minnesota Alumni Association Award recognizing excellence in undergraduate teaching, advising, academic program development, and educational leadership.
+Her work with graduate students and early career scholars has long extended beyond the University of Minnesota, including leading the Hurst Summer Institute in Legal History, sponsored by the American Society for Legal History and hosted by the University of Wisconsin, Madison, in June 2007, 2009, 2011, and 2015.

 Legal History Workshop